jglassenberg/tradeshift-document-downloader/README.md

 Rails is magical already, and this package preloads the default Rails 4 setup with plenty of goodies.

+# Getting Started

+1. Add the following to your .env file:

+    PORT=3000
+    RACK_ENV=development

+2. Run `foreman start` and add the line, similar to the line below, to `config/initializers/devise.rb`:

+    config.secret_key = 'd2b22...'

+3.

 # Ingredients

 1. General Environment Setup